dhis2/training-docs/content/android/tg_exploreandroidapp.md

 STOP

-## DEMO PART 2 - DEMONSTRATE
+## PART 2

 ### Settings

-1. To Go to Settings and Click
+1. To Go to Settings.
+2. Click the Menu Button next to Home

 ![login1](images/exploreandroid/images/settings1.png)